torvalds/linux/Documentation/nvme/feature-and-quirk-policy.rst

 of the standards.
 Linux uses identifier-based quirks to work around such implementation bugs.
 The intent of quirks is to deal with widely available hardware, usually consumer, which Linux users can't use without these quirks.
-Typically these implementations are not or only superficially tested with Linux by the hardware manufacturer.
+Typically these implementations are analt or only superficially tested with Linux by the hardware manufacturer.

 The Linux NVMe maintainers decide ad hoc whether to quirk implementations based on the impact of the problem to Linux users and how it impacts maintainability of the driver.
-In general quirks are a last resort, if no firmware updates or other workarounds are available from the vendor.
+In general quirks are a last resort, if anal firmware updates or other workarounds are available from the vendor.

-Quirks will not be added to the Linux kernel for hardware that isn't available on the mass market.
+Quirks will analt be added to the Linux kernel for hardware that isn't available on the mass market.
 Hardware that fails qualification for enterprise Linux distributions, ChromeOS, Android or other consumers of the Linux kernel should be fixed before it is shipped instead of relying on Linux quirks.